 SleepCountry simply offers a discount as a thank-you.
 After the product is shipped, another thank-you note with some details about other products will bring good results as well.
 This increases the chance of selling more.

-Similarly, right after a customer buys from you, you can send them a thanksgiving email for shopping with you.
+Similarly, right after a customer buys from you, you can send them a Thanksgiving email for shopping with you.
 You don’t have to wait for the customer’s purchase, though.
 Send a thank-you email anyway just to keep in touch or to appreciate them.
 A thank-you goes a long way!

-9. Discounts and sales
+9. Offer Discounts

 However, you can’t go on offering everyone a discount on your products or services.
 It won’t be reasonable even if you have deep pockets.
 You should provide exclusive deals only to your loyal and regular buyers.
 And this way, you can have them come back more often.